Personal Educational Plan (PEP) and the Virtual School

 - is a record of educational progress

-- Is a way of promoting the educational achievement of a young person in care
+- is a way of promoting the educational achievement of a young person in care (view Outcomes for children looked after by LAs: 31 March 2018 report on GOV.UK)

 - is a mechanism for consulting, listening to and involving the young person in their educational progress